VidalMiquel/VidalMiquel/README.md

 # Hello, I'm Miquel Vidal 👋

 ## 👩‍💻 About Me
-"I am a dedicated backend developer specializing in application management and development.
+I am a dedicated backend developer specializing in application management and development.
 With a strong passion for learning new technologies, I am committed to continuously enhancing my skills.
 I believe in the power of collaboration and knowledge sharing, so let's connect and exchange insights!

 ## 📊 GitHub Statistics
 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=VidalMiquel&theme=vue&show_icons=true)